The Data Sovereignty Question European Companies Can’t Ignore

 On-premise AI isn’t one thing.
 It’s a spectrum of deployment options with different trade-offs.

-Self-hosted open-source models (Llama 3, Mistral, DeepSeek V3) give you the most control.
+Self-hosted open-weight models give you the most control.
 You run the model on your own hardware or private cloud.
 No data leaves your network.
 No third-party dependencies.

-EU cloud providers (OVHcloud, Hetzner, IONOS, Open Telekom Cloud) offer a middle ground.
+EU cloud providers (OVHcloud, Hetzner, IONOS, Open Telekom Cloud, and Schwarz Group’s STACKIT) offer a middle ground.
 Your data stays in EU data centers under EU jurisdiction, but you don’t manage the hardware yourself.

 Private cloud deployments on AWS or Azure with EU region restrictions keep data within EU borders while using familiar infrastructure.
 This satisfies many compliance requirements but still involves a US provider.